cldershem/homelessgaffer/README.md

     - think wikipedia discussion page
 - rename "page" to "pageTitle"
 - make it so you can import MAIL and not each individulal Mail_USERNAME
-- unity/edit tags is populated with "[]"
 - test unity and delete page and blog if solid
 - find word for create or edit if exists for unity new/edit/draft page
 - do i need a robots.txt

 ###CHANGELOG
+- fix Sources as TagListField
+- fixed unity/edit tags is populated with "[]"
+- fix edit post error where slug would be duplicate
+- add custom TagListField
 - removed ckeditor
 - Unity working.
 - fixed "if server: debug=False"